 KING RAMA VIII (1934 - 1946)

 His Majesty King Ananda Mahidol (Rama VIII) was the 2nd monarch of the Chakri Dynasty to be crowned King under the new Constitutional Monarchy System.
 Born on September 20, 1925, in Heidelberg, Germany, he was the first son of HRH Prince Sonkhla Nakarind and Somdej Phra Sri Nakarindhara, with one elder sister, Princess Galyani Vadhana and a younger brother, then Prince Bhumibol Adulyadej.
-At the tender age of ten, he has crowned King Rama V's son and had done much for the country in the field of medicine.
-His mother was very brilliant and a very enterprising person who devoted her time attending to the needs of the people.
+At the tender age of ten, he has crowned King Rama V's son and did much for the country in medicine.
+His mother was brilliant and enterprising and devoted her time to attending to the needs of the people.

 HIS MAJESTY KING BHUMIBOL ADULYADEJ

 KING RAMA IX (1946 - 2016)

 King Ananda's younger brother.
 His Majesty King Bhumibol Adulyadej became Rama IX, the previous King of the Thai kingdom.
 He is much loved and revered.
 In 1996, his Majesty became the longest-reigning monarch in the history of Thailand and the world.
 The Thai people threw a big celebration in commemoration of his 50th year on the throne, which continued until the last years of his reign.
 In 1999. the Thai people also threw another big celebration, one that celebrated the 72nd birthday of the King, which is an extremely auspicious year for the Thai people, representing the 6th cycle of 12 years of a person's life.

 His Majesty King Bhumibol Adulyadej peacefully passed away at Siriraj Hospital on October 13, 2016, at 15:52 (08:52 GMT).